-and Elizabeth Avenue.
-East Seventh Street. between Hawthorne Lane and Laurel Avenue, is characterized by a mix of offices, restaurants, and neighborhood-serving retail uses.
-Many of these are housed in residential structures that have been adapted for retail and office use, which creates a unique "Main Street" urban feel and helps preserve Elizabeth's historic character.
-Most other retail uses along Seventh are located in suburbanstyle single-story buildings and shopping plazas.
-Elizabeth Avenue between Charlottetowne Avenue and Hawthorne Lane links Central Piedmont Community College (CPCC) and Presbyterian Hospital with a mixture of retail and office uses in one- to three-story buildings.
+between Hawthorne Lane and Laurel Avenue. is characterized by a mix of offices, restaurants, and neighborhood-serving retail uses.
+Many of these are housed in residential structures that have been adapted for commercial use, which creates a unique "Main Street" urban feel and helps preserve Elizabeth's historic character.
+Most other commercial uses along Seventh are located in suburban-style single-story retail buildings and shopping plazas.
+Elizabeth Avenue between Charlottetowne Avenue and Hawthorne Lane links Central Piedmont Community College (CPCC) and Presbyterian Hospital with a mixture of commercial and office uses in one- to three-story buildings.
 Medical offices and other office uses dominate the Randolph Road area.
 A smaller concentration of retail uses is found along Providence Road.